wedesoft/arduino-sainsmart/README.md

 sudo aptitude install arduino-mk screen google-mock
 ```

-Create the initial calibration file:
+Create the initial calibration file with the limits and offsets of each servo:

 ```
 cp calibration.hh.default calibration.hh
 ```

-Note: Carefully adjust the limits and offsets for your robot to avoid self-collision.

 Then build the Arduino program using *make*: